Aloe Vera and Handy Herbs

 In my research, I've discovered that Battle Creek was a very Adventist area.
 Many moved to that area.
 Ellen G. White, their prophetess sent young men to go get medical training to give some of her better health ideas credence.
 One of them was John Harvey Kellogg, who set up the sanitarium and even invented that name.
 It became an important center, and many famous people came to get treated in that facility.
 Dr. Kellogg and his younger brother Will discovered the making of corn flakes by accident, while trying to provide patients with good breakfast foods.
 Will became the manager and then the owner of the large and successful Kellogg's company.
 At one time there were 40 such breakfast companies in Battle Creek, all competing vigorously for the best market share.

-Kloss knew and admired Dr. John Kellogg, and taught many of the same views on healing virtual every ailment with herbs.
+Jethro Kloss knew and admired Dr. John Kellogg, and taught many of the same views on healing virtually every ailment with herbs.
 Though some folks found them odd, maybe even fanatic, these men sincerely wanted to help others get well, and live well.

 They settled in Rose Lawn, Wisconsin, where he worked as a minister and also ran a branch of the Battle Creek Sanitarium on the side, plus sold some health foods.
 Two children were born to them there, Promise Joy and Paul.
 However, baby Paul died of whooping cough when only four weeks old.
 Carrie died in July 1905.